KernTHeAce/test_task/SRS.md

 ## 1. Employees
 ### 1.1 Display list of Employees

-The mode is designed to view the list of employees if it is possible to display the number of employees for specified period.
+The mode is designed to view the list of employees.

 #### Main scenario:

 * User selects an item "Employees";
 * Application display list of Employees.

-Pic.
-1.1 View the Employees list.

 the list displays the following columns:

-* Id - identification of employee;
+* Id - identifier of employee;
 * Employee Full Name - first name and last name of the employee;
-* Department - department, where employees work;
+* Department - department, where employee works;
 * Birthdate - date of employee birth;
 * Salary - employee's salary;